 President and CEO of Business Operations / Alternate Governor, St. Louis Blues Hockey Club, L.P.

-Hardees IcePlex is the largest ice arena in Missouri and one of the largest in the Midwest.
-It is currently home to Chesterfield Hockey Association, St. Louis Amateur Blues Association, St. Louis Blues Alumni, Mid-States Club Hockey Association and many other organizations.
-When it closes in 2017 and is turned over to Top Golf, it will leave about 25% of St. Louis's hockey community stranded, including several high school teams and thousands of youth and adult players, as well as local figure skating clubs and others who come for “open skate” and “learn to skate” opportunities.
+Hardees IcePlex was the largest ice arena in Missouri and one of the largest in the Midwest.
+It was home to Chesterfield Hockey Association, St. Louis Amateur Blues Association, St. Louis Blues Alumni, Mid-States Club Hockey Association and many other organizations.
+When it closed in 2017 and was turned over to Top Golf, it left about 25% of St. Louis's hockey community stranded, including several high school teams and thousands of youth and adult players, as well as local figure skating clubs and others who come for “open skate” and “learn to skate” opportunities.

-Without a venue in Chesterfield, many who use Hardees IcePlex on a regular basis will have difficulty continuing to participate in hockey and other ice sports.
+Without a venue in Chesterfield, many who used Hardees IcePlex on a regular basis have had difficulty continuing to participate in hockey and other ice sports.
 Other ice arenas in the St. Louis area are not only a significant distance away, but are also operating at maximum capacity during prime ice time.
-In addition, because Hardees is the largest ice arena in Missouri, it hosts many local and regional tournaments and sporting events that will now be challenged to find a new home.
-This February, for example, the Hardees IcePlex will host the Missouri Hockey Youth Division’s State Championship Tournament (SCT), now called THE BLUE NOTE CUP, in honor of their partnership with the St. Louis Blues.
+In addition, because Hardees was the largest ice arena in Missouri, it hosted many local and regional tournaments and sporting events that will now be challenged to find a new home.
+An example of this is the Missouri Hockey Youth Division’s State Championship Tournament (SCT), now called THE BLUE NOTE CUP, in honor of their partnership with the St. Louis Blues.